redhat-developer/lsp4ij/docs/LSPApi.md

 #### Declaration Elements

-If the JetBrains IDE can determine that an element is a _declaration_, it provides certain standard features, e.g., the **Go To Declarations or Usages** action automatically shows usages of the declaration.
+If the JetBrains IDE can determine that an element is a _declaration_, it provides certain standard features, e.g., the **Navigate | Declaration or Usages** action automatically shows usages of the declaration.
 It is therefore important that custom LSP integrations help the IDE determine which elements are declarations.
 The IDE uses the interface `PsiNameIdentifierOwner` and its method `getNameIdentifier()` to determine this.
 As a result, custom LSP integrations with PSI element hierarchies should ensure that the PSI element type that is used for declarations -- even if it's also